shahinam2/AWS-DevOps-Projects/Project101_Kittens_Carousel_Static_Website/README.md

-# Project 101: Kittens Carousel Static Website
+# Project 101: Random Image Carousel Static Website

 This project demonstrates how to deploy a static website on an AWS EC2 instance using AWS CloudFormation.
 The website features a carousel of kitten images and is hosted on an Apache web server.